aws/aws-northstar/docs/AboutNorthStar.md

 ## The future of NorthStar
 Looking to the future, NorthStar will continue to grow as a visual, design, and development system targeted at the delivery of intuitive, meaningful and accessible user experiences.
 We encourage you to contribute to the project.
 See our contribution guide [here](#/Contribution%20Guide).

+## Cloudscape Design System and NorthStar

+On July 19, 2022, AWS released [Cloudscape Design System](https://cloudscape.design/) as open source.
+Cloudscape is a solution for building intuitive user experiences.
+It offers guidelines to create web applications, along with the design resources and front-end components to streamline implementation.
+While NorthStar is a design system to rapidly prototype user experiences, Cloudscape is a design system that is intended for use in production environments, beyond the prototypal phase.